No New Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 The seven-day rolling average of new cases detected at the border is two.

-Two previously reported cases have now recovered.
-The total number of active cases in New Zealand today is 22.
+Five previously reported cases have now recovered.
+The total number of active cases in New Zealand today is 18.

 A previously reported historical case has now been reclassified as “not a case” and has now been removed from our tally.